proutray/datasciencecoursera/Readme.md

 * Saving a copy of my work online.
 * Some work to show to potential employers who are looking to hire in the field of DataScience.

-Some folders are empty because I am currently teking the course or haven't taken them yet but they are part of the specialisation.
+Some folders are empty because I am currently taking the course or haven't taken them yet but they are part of the specialisation.

 If you are a student taking the Coursera courses, I would request you to do the work on your own as that would be the only way to benefit.
 I think almost all of the work here was finished in a day or two each (at max.)
 Cheers,